qiboteam/qibolab/doc/source/getting-started/experiment.rst

 -------------------

 For a first experiment, let's define a single qubit platform at the path previously specified.
-For simplicity, the qubit will be controlled by a RFSoC-based system, althought minimal changes are needed to user other devices.
+For simplicity, the qubit will be controlled by a RFSoC-based system, althought minimal changes are needed to use other devices.

 .. code-block:: python